awalford16/awalford16.github.io/pages/docs/openstack/azimuth.md

 ### Authentication

-Azimuth relised on Keycloak as an identity provider, where each Keycloak realm is an Azimuth tenancy.
+Azimuth relies on Keycloak as an identity provider, where each Keycloak realm is an Azimuth tenancy.

 Keycloak is deployed alongside Azimuth within the management cluster.